mjguisado/speedis/README.md

 Requests are routed to the corresponding plugin instance using a prefix in the URL path.

 ### Shared storage backend
-In a distributed HTTP caching system, a common issue arises when new instances are added to the cache pool.<br />
+In a distributed HTTP caching system, a common issue arises when new instances are added to the cache pool.
-If these instances do not share the same storage for cached objects (e.g., a shared backend or replication mechanism), they start in a “cold” state with no cached data.<br />
+If these instances do not share the same storage for cached objects (e.g., a shared backend or replication mechanism), they start in a “cold” state with no cached data.
-As a result, these new instances must fetch content from the origin server, leading to increased latency and higher load on the backend until their cache is sufficiently populated.<br />
+As a result, these new instances must fetch content from the origin server, leading to increased latency and higher load on the backend until their cache is sufficiently populated.
-This cold start problem in distributed HTTP Caches can cause inconsistencies in response times and reduce the overall effectiveness of the caching layer, especially during scaling events or instance replacements.<br />
+This cold start problem in distributed HTTP Caches can cause inconsistencies in response times and reduce the overall effectiveness of the caching layer, especially during scaling events or instance replacements.
-Mitigating this issue often requires cache warming techniques, consistent hashing strategies, or a shared storage backend.<br />
+Mitigating this issue often requires cache warming techniques, consistent hashing strategies, or a shared storage backend.
-Speedis mitigates this issue by using [Redis](https://redis.io/) as a shared storage backend, efficiently storing and retrieving cached responses..<br />
+Speedis mitigates this issue by using [Redis](https://redis.io/) as a shared storage backend, efficiently storing and retrieving cached responses.
 This ensures that all instances can access the same cache data, preventing cold starts and reducing the need for multiple calls to the origin server.

 ### Request coalescing
-[Cache stampede](https://en.wikipedia.org/wiki/Cache_stampede) is a problem that occurs when multiple clients request the same resource simultaneously, but the cached version is expired or unavailable.<br />
+[Cache stampede](https://en.wikipedia.org/wiki/Cache_stampede) is a problem that occurs when multiple clients request the same resource simultaneously, but the cached version is expired or unavailable.
-Since the cache does not contain a valid response, all requests are forwarded to the origin server at the same time, causing a sudden surge in load.<br />
+Since the cache does not contain a valid response, all requests are forwarded to the origin server at the same time, causing a sudden surge in load.
-This can lead to performance degradation, increased latency, and even server overload.<br />
+This can lead to performance degradation, increased latency, and even server overload.
 Speedis implements request coalescing, a mechanism that prevents multiple identical requests from being sent to the origin server simultaneously.<br/>
 When multiple clients request the same resource while it is being fetched, request coalescing ensures that only one request is forwarded to the origin, while the other requests wait for the response to be cached.<br/>
 Once the response is available, all waiting requests reuse the cached result, reducing the load on the origin server and improving performance.<br/>